 The garage is now redone in log siding; as well as the fish cleaning hut. (pic of "new improved" garage to be added ... )

 Every year we do improvements, and our earnings continually go back into this place.
 Our cabins are really looking good now!
 All of the existing boats and motors have been replaced and we now have 18' Deluxe Boats with livewells etc & 50hp 4-stroke Yamaha motors.
 The resort has really improved dramatically and is a great place to spend your fishing, hunting or family vacations.
 We still love it here and hopefully this story continues to get better and better.

 Harris Hill Resort Annual Neighbourhod Christmas Party: Starting in 2002 when we moved here, all the neighbours (16-21 at a time) come and enjoy a pot-luck supper, exchange wrapped unmarked gifts, sing carols, and enjoy each other's company.
 We decorate a Christmas tree and every guest receives a Christmas Card and a present from us.

 Our highlight for the camp is our Whitetail Deer Hunting Season - with our largest Boone & Crockett Whitetail Buck scoring 197 green score (179 2/8 dry score).
-Our successful bear Hunts; Our comfortable modern cabins, our Children's Playground with Trampoline, our Island Beaches, our Tubing & Water Skiing, and our friendly service make this a memorable place to visit and vacation at, year after year, after year...
+Our successful bear Hunts - with our largest of 550 Lbs; Our comfortable modern cabins, our Children's Playground with Trampoline, our Island Beaches, our Tubing & Water Skiing, and our friendly service make this a memorable place to visit and vacation at, year after year, after year...